Baltimore Convention Center: Baltimore Convention Center Expansion/Renovation and Second Convention Center Hotel Project (2018-2020)

 As of the end of the 2019 Maryland General Assembly legislative session, Maryland House Bill 801 passed both chambers and was enacted into law without Hogan's signature.
-The final law that was enacted as Chapter 695 removed the proposed $600 million allocated for construction of the expansion and renovation, it changed the defined boundaries of the convention center site to include the Sheraton Inner Harbor hotel and the adjacent parking garage located next to the hotel and the law requires that planning and design to begin during Fiscal Year 2020 which starts July 1, 2019 and that financing for the planning and design stage to be split between the state (2/3 of the final cost) and the City of Baltimore (remaining 1/3 of the final cost).
+The final law that was enacted as Chapter 695 removed the proposed $600 million allocated for construction of the expansion and renovation, it changed the defined boundaries of the convention center site to include the Sheraton Inner Harbor hotel and the adjacent parking garage located next to the hotel and the law requires that planning and design to begin during Fiscal Year 2020 which starts July 1, 2019, and that financing for the planning and design stage to be split between the state (2/3 of the final cost) and the City of Baltimore (remaining 1/3 of the final cost).

 As of June 16, 2019, Phase 2 of the feasibility study has not been publicly released, the public release is unknown at the current time.

 On February 4, 2020, the Baltimore Business Journal has reported that a revised cost estimate was released for just expanding the convention center and it is much more than the previously reported estimate of $600 million.
 The revised cost estimate is "more than $1.5 billion," according to the Maryland Stadium Authority, the revised cost estimate included land acquisition of the Sheraton Inner Harbor hotel and related infrastructure work of expanding the convention center and relocating infrastructure located in the southbound lane of Charles Street.
 As a result, the proposal is going to be scaled back significantly and an expansion is no longer being proposed.

-Baltimore Convention Center Modernization Project (2020-Present)
+Baltimore Convention Center Modernization Project (2020)

 On February 4, 2020, the Baltimore Business Journal has reported that the Baltimore Convention Center will be "modernized" and not expanded due to a revised cost estimate of "more than $1.5 billion" to expand the convention center.

 In March 2020, amid the COVID-19 pandemic, Governor Larry Hogan announced that the Convention Center would be turned into an alternate care site to deal with an expected surge of patients.
 It was later used as a testing and vaccination site.
 The facility was run jointly by Johns Hopkins Hospital and the University of Maryland Hospital.